rokthewok/Argonaut/README.md

 TODO:
 ----

-*	Make the interface more explicit about memory management (e.g. use unique_ptr / shared_ptr)
+*   Change JSON Objects to behave more like STL containers, rather than exposing the underlying representation
 *	Provide more robust testing for the entire system
-*	Create DLL's
+*	Create shared and static libraries
 *	Add better documentation for the client